kubernetes-sigs/kustomize/releasing/README.md

 ### define the new tag

-Define the version per [semver] principlesl it must start with `v`:
+Define the version per [semver] principles; it must start with `v`:

 ```
 version=v3.0.0-pre
 ```

+### if replacing a release...

-### delete the tag if you wish to replace it upstream
+Must delete the tag before re-pushing it.

-Local delete:
+Delete the tag locally:

 ```
 git tag --delete $version
 ```

-Upstream delete:
+Delete it upstream:
 ```
 # Disable push protection:
 git remote set-url --push upstream git@github.com:kubernetes-sigs/kustomize.git